Information about an encore presentation will be available soon.

 Breakthroughs in Education: Innovations in Equity, Access, and Quality

-An online event starting July 2, 2018, that shares perspectives on innovations in education from around the world.
+An online event that shared perspectives on innovations in education from around the world.

 Donika Dimovska, Results for Development